dscalzi/SkyChanger/README.md

-`skychanger.changesky.self` | Access to change your personal sky color. | OP `skychanger.changesky.others` | Access to changing a specific person's sky color. | OP `skychanger.changesky.all` | Access to changing the sky color of all online players. | OP `skychanger.bypasslimit` | Bypass the packet range limits set in the config.yml. | OP `skychanger.reload` | Access to reload the configuration. | OP
+`skychanger.changesky.self` | Access to change your personal sky color. | OP `skychanger.changesky.others` | Access to changing a specific person's sky color. | OP `skychanger.changesky.all` | Access to changing the sky color of all online players. | OP `skychanger.freeze.*` | Access to every part of the SkyChanger freeze and unfreeze commands. | OP `skychanger.freeze.self` | Access to freeze/unfreeze yourself. | OP `skychanger.freeze.others` | Access to freeze/unfreeze a specific person. | OP `skychanger.freeze.all` | Access to freeze/unfreeze all online players. | OP `skychanger.bypasslimit` | Bypass the packet range limits set in the config.yml. | OP
+`skychanger.reload` | Access to reload the configuration. | OP